Nathaniel R. Jones: Legal career

 Jones was admitted to the bar in 1957, setting up his own private practice.
 In 1961, Attorney General Robert Kennedy nominated him as Assistant United States Attorney for the Northern District of Ohio in Cleveland.
 Thus in 1962, he became the first African American to serve in that position in the district.
 He held that position until his 1967 appointment as Assistant General Counsel to President Lyndon B. Johnson's National Advisory Commission on Civil Disorders (the Kerner Commission).
-Following his term with the Kerner Commission, Jones returned to private practice with the firm of Goldberg & Jones in Youngstown.
+Following his term with the Kerner Commission, Jones returned to private practice with the firm of Goldberg & Jones in Youngstown, the first integrated law firm in the city.

 In 1969, he was asked to serve as general counsel of the NAACP by executive director Roy Wilkins.
 The following year, Jones was honored by more than 600 dignitaries at an NAACP recognition banquet held in Youngstown.
 In a keynote address, he described the situation of African Americans in the following terms: "We still live in the basement of the great society.
 We must keep plodding until we get what we are striving for".
 For the next nine years, Jones directed all NAACP litigation.
 In addition to personally arguing several cases in the United States Supreme Court, he coordinated national efforts to end northern school segregation, to defend affirmative action, and to inquire into discrimination against black servicemen in the United States military.
 He also successfully coordinated the NAACP's defense on First Amendment grounds in the Mississippi Boycott case and won Reed v.
 Rhodes, which desegregated Cleveland-area schools.
-However, he was also the losing attorney in Milliken v.
-Bradley, which restricted urban/suburban desegregation efforts.
+He also argued on behalf of the NAACP in Milliken v.
+Bradley, a case that ultimately dealt a severe blow to desegregation efforts.